lukesampson/freshbas/README.md

  PAYG income = (G1) - (1A) - (G11) + (1B)

 	* If it's negative, just enter 0.
 You might record it to offset the next quarter's income, but if it's the final quarter don't worry—it'll be adjusted for in the income tax

-### Assumptions

-For this to work for you, the following assumptions must be true:

-* You account for GST on a [cash basis](http://www.ato.gov.au/Business/Small-business-entity-concessions/In-detail/GST/Cash-and-non-cash-accounting/)
-* You don't record any other taxes on invoices or expenses besides GST
-* You use the [simplified depreciation rules](http://www.ato.gov.au/business/small-business-entity-concessions/in-detail/income-tax/simplified-depreciation-rules/) (depreciating assets under $6500 can be written off immediately), and all expenses recorded in FreshBooks are $6500 or less.